Coastwatchers: Significance

 In 1943 Lt. (j.g.)
-John F. Kennedy of the United States Navy—a future President—and 10 fellow crew members were shipwrecked after the sinking of their boat, the PT-109.
+John F. Kennedy of the United States Navy—a future president—and 10 fellow crew members were shipwrecked after the sinking of their boat, the PT-109.
 An Australian coastwatcher, Sub-Lt Arthur Reginald Evans, observed the explosion of the PT-109 when it was rammed by a Japanese destroyer.
 Despite US Navy crews giving up the downed crew as a complete loss, Evans dispatched Solomon Islander scouts Biuku Gasa and Eroni Kumana in a dugout canoe to search for survivors.
 The two scouts found the men after searching for five days.
 Lacking paper, Kennedy scratched a message on a coconut describing the plight and position of his crew; Gasa and Kumana then paddled 38 mi through Japanese-held waters, at great personal risk, to deliver the message to Evans, who radioed the news to Kennedy's squadron commander.
 The future US president was rescued shortly afterward, and 20 years later welcomed Evans to the White House.
 Gasa did not make the trip, later claiming he received the invitation to attend but was fooled into not attending by British colonial officials.
 Gasa left his village and arrived in Honiara, but was not allowed to leave in time for the ceremony.

 "After the rescue Kennedy said he would meet us again," Kumana says in The Search for Kennedy's PT-109.
 "When he became President, he invited us to visit him.
 But when we got to the airport, we were met by a clerk, who said we couldn't go—Biuku and I spoke no English.
 My feelings went for bad."

 In July 2022, Coastwatchers James Burrowes and Ronald George Lee were still living, and were honoured in a wreath-laying ceremony by U.S. Ambassador to Australia Caroline Kennedy (daughter of President Kennedy) and General Mark Milley, Chairman of the U.S. Joint Chiefs of Staff.

+In popular culture

+There was an increase of interest in coastwatchers following the election of Kennedy to President in 1960.
+Coastwatcher characters appeared in films such as The Wackiest Ship in the Army and TV productions such as The Coastwatchers.